Who needs to update their information on the Register of Beneficial Ownership?

-This new legislation stems from the European Union and the 4th Anti-Money Laundering Directive.
-Under this EU directive, Member States are obliged to implement a Central Register of Beneficial Owners of the companies operating in their jurisdictions.
+This legislation stems from the European Union and the 4th Anti-Money Laundering Directive.
+Under this directive, Member States are obliged to implement a Central Register of Beneficial Owners of the companies operating in their jurisdictions.

 A branch is not an entity incorporated in Ireland.
-So, branches do not have to file beneficial ownership details with the RBO.
+Therefore, branches do not have to file beneficial ownership details with the RBO.
 Any external branches in Ireland will have beneficial ownership obligations in their county of incorporation.

 What is beneficial ownership?